Getting a complete thyroid hormone blood test is critical to understanding and evaluating your thyroid function.

 - Leptin and insulin resistance – Hormone imbalances can alter thyroid hormone function at the cellular level.
 Even if circulating thyroid hormone levels in the blood are normal that doesn’t mean that adequate cellular uptake is achieved.

-Some studies have shown that patients who take T4 only thyroid medication to lower their TSH to the "normal range" still exhibit lower T3:T4 levels compared to age matched controls.
+Some studies have shown that patients who take T4-only thyroid medication to lower their TSH to the “normal range” still exhibit lower T3:T4 levels compared to age-matched controls (1).

-What's even more interesting about this comparison is that the patients taking thyroid hormone were likely to have more weight gain and were much more likely to be taking medication for depression, high cholesterol and high blood pressure.
+What’s even more interesting about this comparison is that the patients taking thyroid hormones were likely to have more weight gain and were much more likely to be taking medication for depression, high cholesterol, and high blood pressure.